The stable Adams operations on Hermitian K-theory: Ternary laws for Hermitian K -theory

 \end{prop}

 As a consequence of this proposition, we obtain the explicit expression of the ternary laws associated to Hermitian $K$-theory (see \cite[Definition 2.3.2]{Deglise20}).
-We use the notation \eqref{eq:sigma_u123}. \begin{thm} The ternary laws $F_i=F_i(v_1,v_2,v_3)$ of Hermitian $K$-theory are
+We use the notation \eqref{eq:sigma_u123}. \begin{thm} The ternary laws $F_i=F_i(v_1,v_2,v_3)$ of Hermitian $K$-theory (over the base $\Spec(\Zh)$) are

 \end{thm} \begin{proof} We use the relations $v_i=u_i-\tau$ and the previous theorem.
 For $b_1$, we find

 and the result follows quite easily from $\tau^2=2(1-\epsilon)\gamma$ and $\tau^3=4\tau\gamma$.
 For $i=2$, we first compute